 To see more on the Reef Research Team, click here.

 Artificial Reefs within Palm Beach County

 WARNING: Many artificial fishing reefs lie in water depths that exceed the recommended sport diving limitations.
 Any swimmer, diver, or snorkeler shall approach or visit each artificial reef at his or her own risk.
 The Palm Beach County Artificial Reef Program and Committee, the Board of County Commissioners of Palm Beach County, and the County of Palm Beach are not responsible for any hazards which may exist or arise on, about, or near the artificial reefs, or for any injuries or fatalities which may occur as a result of any person's presence on, about, or near the artificial reefs.

-- Read the latest edition of Environmental Times, Winter 2013 [PDF]
+- Read the latest edition of Environmental Times, Spring 2014 [PDF]

 - Check out our new Palm Beach County Natural Areas Guide and plan your next visit [PDF]

 - Learn about natural beaches and wrack lines in this video from Audubon Florida [VIDEO]

 - Stay up to date on our projects with the Department's Monthly Status Reports.
 [LINK]